elunna/nerfhack-changelog/README.md

 * Rangers get auto-id for ammo enchantment when they reach XP level 10 (xnh)
 * Rangers are not stunned from using portals (they are used to quick travel)
 * Rangers can chop down the trees in the quest entry level.
+* The ranger quest levels get a bunch of bear traps.

 **Skill adjustments for rangers:**
 | skill        | NetHack | ->  | NerfHack   |